jbannick/hellokata-java/src/modules/hellomodulesjar/README.md

-This app should run on any computer with Java 9 installed, regardless of that computer's operating system.
+This app should run on any computer with Java 9 or later installed, regardless of that computer's operating system.

 To build and run this app:

-- You must have Java 9 installed
+- You must have Java 9 or later installed

 1. Copy the src directory tree to your destination location
 2. Copy build.sh to that location